The Essential Good News of Christianity

 Relationships and the Value System of the Kingdom

-We believe in one God who exists in three persons: Father, Son and Holy Spirit.
+We believe in one God of which there are three persons properly called God: Father, Son and Holy Spirit.
 (Matthew 28:19, Romans 5:5-11) They all have exactly the same value system of sacrificial love for the benefit of others.
-All relationships are built on common value systems, therefore God exists continuously in perfect relationship.
+Since all relationships are built on common value systems, God therefore exists continuously in perfect relationship.

 We also were made for relationship: both with God (Genesis 3:8) and with people (Genesis 2:15-24).
-God created humans in His image, so initially Adam & Eve shared God's value system.
-They had a great relationship with God, regularly walking and talking together.
-However, Adam & Eve were not satisfied with God’s context of good; out of selfishness and rebellion they each decided to choose for themselves what would be the good and evil.
+God created humans in His image, so initially Adam & Eve shared the value system of God.
+They had a great relationship with God, regularly visiting together.
+However, Adam & Eve were not satisfied with God's context of good; out of selfishness and rebellion they each decided to choose for themselves what would be the good and evil.

 Since that very first defiance, humans have continued to choose self-centered values.
-This rebellion against God's value system prevents relationship with Him because we fail to live as He requires. note Making even one value choice in our life that is not sacrificial love for the benefit of others is an offense against God.
+This rebellion against the value system of God prevents relationship with Him because we fail to live as He requires. ••• Making even one value choice in our life that is not sacrificial love for the benefit of others is an offense against God.
 So not only do we lack a common value system on which to build a relationship with God, but we continue to offend Him as well.

 Since God made us, we are personally accountable to Him, and if He requires something of us, He has the right to do so.

-Without a relationship with God in the present, we certainly couldn't live later with Him in heaven.
+Without a relationship with God in the present of this world, we certainly would have no basis for a relationship with Him after this world.
 God lives His own value system perfectly, and heaven is God's place where only His values are lived.
 (Matt 6:10) Since we don't live His value system by our abilities, without a new alternative we would always be separated from Him.

 The Part That We Believe God Did For Us

 However, God had prepared an alternative.
-Jesus made reconciliation possible by establishing His new Kingdom and by forgiving our offenses through the cross. note
+Jesus made reconciliation possible by establishing His new Kingdom and by forgiving our offenses through the cross. •••

 Without intervention, our default state is unacceptable to God.
 There is nothing we can do to make ourselves be more acceptable to Him.
-But, there is also nothing we can do to make ourselves be less acceptable to Him.
-The fact is that we are all equally condemned without the Gospel, and our failures don't influence that.
+But, there also is nothing we can do to make ourselves be less acceptable to Him.
+The fact is that all of us are equally condemned without the Gospel, and our failures don't influence this.
 So, our failures don't negatively influence God's interest in us or his ability to renew us.

-Since God loves us exactly as we are, he had made a plan from the beginning of time to be able to restore relationship with us (Genesis 3:15).
+God loves us exactly as we are, and so he had made a plan from the beginning of time to be able to restore relationship with us (Genesis 3:15).

 A key part of the cross was a demonstration to us of the consequences and cost of our offenses against God.
 The experience of the cross was unbelievably horrible in many ways.
 We see however that Jesus, motivated by love, triumphed even over the worst of what sin and evil produces.
 This same motivation in us will prevent evil from destroying us.
 This love will enable us to win against sin.

-When we come to the Kingdom, we adopt God's value system.
+When we come to the Kingdom, we adopt the value system of God.
 But we still are imperfect and unable to fully live God's values in this life.
 However, as members of Jesus' Kingdom, God doesn't look at us directly any more.
 Instead He looks at us through our King, who is our representative to Him.
-God then sees us as He sees Jesus: perfect values and righteousness! note
+God then sees us as He sees Jesus: perfect values and righteousness! •••

 God set this precedence of a king representative with the Israelites after they had a king as head of their government.
 See also

-Another way to understand the cross is with a financial/legal illustration.
+Another way to understand the cross is with a financial illustration.

 God had given the Jewish people laws for righteous living, and in theory, you could become righteous if you fulfilled these laws perfectly.
 (Romans 2:13) However all humans have failed (except Jesus).
 (Romans 7:7-11)

 Jesus as God (of course) already had infinite righteousness.
-However, Jesus as a man also lived a perfect life doing God's value system, and thus fulfilled the law completely.
+However, Jesus as a man also lived a perfect life doing the value system of God, and thus fulfilled the law completely.
 This is the righteousness that He "earned for His bank account".

-What Jesus did on the cross makes it possible for us to have a relationship with God, and to go to heaven. note
+What Jesus did on the cross makes it possible for us to have a relationship with God, and to go to be with him. •••

-It is very important to understand that there is nothing that we can do to earn our way into heaven - not before we come to God, and not after we come to God.
+It is very important to understand that there is nothing that we can do to earn our way to being with God after this life - nothing before we come to God, and also nothing after we come to God.
 (Gal 2:16) Therefore, the part in Christianity that we do, has nothing to do with getting to heaven.
 God did all the work.
 Everything!
 He even gives us the faith to accept His free gift of righteousness.
 (Ephesians 2:8-9)

 Since all relationships are built on common value systems, with our old value system we would continue to have broken relationships with people in this life.
 Nobody will share a value system with us because everyone looks out for themselves.
 However, the same process that restores relationship with God also restores our relationships with people - we all adopt the best value system: God's.

 In God's Kingdom there is only one law - the law of love: sacrificial love for the benefit of others.
 In the Kingdom, the law applies equally to the King as to everybody else.
-And the consequence of breaking that law is forgiveness.
+And if you break that law, you are offered forgiveness.
 No wonder this Kingdom is unlike any other!

 So, when we come to God, we agree with Him that our value system is wrong, and that we desire to adopt His values (repentance).
 Then God forgives us, bringing us into His Kingdom.
 Together then, we grow in relationship.
-The cross was the ultimate expression of God's value system because it has everything that God values in it: sacrificial living, love, and forgiveness. note
+The cross was the ultimate expression of the value system of God because it has everything that God values in it: sacrificial living, love, and forgiveness. •••

 An important part of what happens in forgiveness is not holding someone else responsible for the relationship consequences of their past actions.
-These consequences are not ignored though.
-When someone is forgiven, the person doing the forgiving pays for the relationship consequences of those actions.
+These consequences are not ignored.
+Instead, when someone is forgiven, the person doing the forgiving pays for the relationship consequences of those actions.

 The goal of forgiveness is restoration of relationship.
 Forgiveness is given to someone who is repentant, someone who is willing to change their value system.
 That is how God deals with us, and He requires us to act as he does.

 Forgiveness is such a key expression of God's values, that God only forgives us to the degree we forgive others.
 (Matthew 6:14-15) God values forgiveness so highly that He was willing to die to bring it to us.
-So then when we are forgiving to others, we are demonstrating that we have have repented of our selfish values and have adopted God's value system.
+So then when we are forgiving to others, we are demonstrating that we have have repented of our selfish values and have adopted the value system of God.

 The Part That We Do